Daniela-Padilha/SQL-Portfolio/README.md

 # SQL-Portfolio
 This is my first repository ever, and I'll be adding projects to it as I learn and develop my SQL skills.
 I will include exercises from multiple learning platforms, like Khan Academy and HackeRrank.
-Exercises from my Business Intelligence Course.
+Exercises from my Business Intelligence Course, using the Contoso database, a fictitious retail demo dataset.
 As well as some projects developed by me.

 Please note that Khan Academy and HackeRrank where the very first exercises I ever did in SQL.